 In 2021, we were able to bring in a professional timing service and with that and the addition of the new walking path installed in 2020, the course was tweaked just a little to have the finish on the walking path.

 I have pride in knowing the Ubly 5K has become one of the biggest and fastest races in the thumb.
 It is all thanks to each of you who have come year after year to support us.

 Thank you as always for your support,

 Garrett Jurges - Race Director/Ubly Cross Country Coach

 Below is a history of the participation numbers every year.
-These totals are not total registered, but total participants that finished the race and the second number is the total number registered for the race.
+The first number is total participants that finished the race and the second number is the total number registered for the race.

 2020 – Virtual